Mahabharata

+The Mahābhārata recounts the events of the dynastic struggle for the throne of Hastinapura, that leads to the battle of Kurukshetra, a war of succession between princely cousins, the Kauravas and the Pāṇḍavas.
+The multiple stories in the Mahābhārata include the story of Damayanti, Shakuntala, Pururava and Urvashi, Savitri and Satyavan, Kacha and Devayani, Rishyasringa and an abbreviated version of the Rāmāyaṇa.
+The epic theorizes about dharmayuddha, "just war", and the Bhagavad Gita discusses the Vedic concept of dharma (duty, rightful action) in a dialogue between the Pandava prince Arjuna and his charioteer guide Krishna.

 Traditionally, the authorship of the Mahābhārata is attributed to Vyāsa.
 There have been many attempts to unravel its historical growth and compositional layers.
 The bulk of the Mahābhārata was probably compiled between the 3rd century BCE and the 3rd century CE, with the oldest preserved parts not much older than around 400 BCE.
 The text probably reached its final form by the early Gupta period (c.
 4th century CE).

 The title is translated as "Great Bharat (India)", or "the story of the great descendants of Bharata", or as "The Great Indian Tale".
-The Mahābhārata is the longest epic poem known and has been described as "the longest poem ever written".
+The Mahābhārata is one of the longest epic poems known.
 Its longest version consists of over 100,000 shlokas (verses) or over 200,000 individual lines (each shloka is a couplet), and long prose passages.
-At about 1.8 million words in total, the Mahābhārata is roughly ten times the length of the Iliad and the Odyssey combined, or about four times the length of the Rāmāyaṇa.
+At about 1.8 million words in total, the Mahābhārata is roughly ten times the length of the Iliad and the Odyssey combined, or about four times the length of the Rāmāyaṇa, albeit more than 2.5 times shorter than the world's longest poem, The Epic of Manas.
 Within the Indian tradition it is sometimes called the fifth Veda.